Technologicat/mcpyrate/README.md

   - AST markers (pseudo-nodes) for communication in a set of co-operating macros (and with the expander).
   - `gensym` to create a fresh, unused lexical identifier.
   - `unparse` to convert an AST to the corresponding source code.
-  - `dump` to look at an AST representation directly.
+  - `dump` to look at an AST representation directly, with (mostly) PEP8-compliant indentation.

 ## Install & uninstall